 Presents the key physical, biological, and chemical concepts of biogeochemical cycles central to understanding the causes of global changes in climate and air quality, focusing on an atmospheric sciences view of these cycles and their influences.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: Consent of instructor.

 Individual study or reading at an advanced undergraduate level in a subject not covered in normal course offerings or undergraduate research performed under faculty supervision.
 1 to 4 undergraduate hours.
 No graduate credit.
 May be repeated to a maximum of 8 hours.
 Prerequisite: Consent of advisor and faculty member supervising work.

 Special topics in atmospheric sciences.
 See Class Schedule for topics and prerequisites.
 2 to 4 undergraduate hours.
 2 to 4 graduate hours.
 May be repeated in the same or separate terms as topic varies to a maximum of 12 hours.

 All senior Atmospheric Sciences undergraduate majors have the opportunity to take a Capstone Undergraduate Research experience.
 Students will be engaged in an atmospheric science research project with an ATMS faculty supervisor.
 4 undergraduate hours.
 No graduate credit.
 May be repeated to a maximum of 8 undergraduate hours.
-Prerequisite: Senior standing in Atmospheric Sciences, or permission of ATMS faculty supervisor.
+Prerequisite: Restricted to students with senior standing in Atmospheric Sciences, or permission of ATMS faculty supervisor.

 Examines the observed behavior of the atmosphere through the application of physical and hydrodynamical principles to analyses of real meteorological data; develops concepts for studying atmospheric circulations, particularly extratropical cyclones and anticyclones.
 Laboratory work includes the development of diagnostic techniques suitable for a better understanding of the current weather.
 4 graduate hours.
 No professional credit.
 Prerequisite: Restricted to graduate standing or consent of instructor.